Viktor Vidović: Development

 In the early 1990s he began attending the master classes of Leo Brouwer, Eliot Fisk and David Tannenbaum.
 In 2000, he was a finalist at the Rene Bartoli competition in France in 2000 and was awarded with a special audience prize.

 Vidović has spent a great deal of time studying composition, creating original compositions and transcriptions for the classical guitar.
 He has also explored other genres such as jazz, Latino and original ethno music of various cultures.
 He is noted in particular for his recitals of Croatian dances including works by Boris Papandopulo and Bruno Krajcar.
 He has performed Balun, a popular Istrian dance by Bruno Krajcar with his sister.

 Concerts

 He has performed in the top concert halls all around Europe, including Italy, Germany, France, Spain, Portugal, Belgium, Russia, Austria, Hungary, Macedonia, Slovenia, Holland and elsewhere.
 He has performed with the Zagreb Philharmonic Orchestra, the Orchestre de la Suisse Romande and Stuttgart Philharmonic Orchestra.
-He is also a guitar teacher and numerous masterclasses held by him including the masterclass at Medulin, Istria every June.
+He is also a guitar teacher, and he leads numerous masterclasses, including the masterclass at Medulin, Istria every June.